 |The other candidates you know are not knowledgeable.||If they are sincere and committed this will still be a better company than no one around.
 You can divide the topics and teach one another.|

 In other’s company, you will be able to look at the same problem in different ways which will help you in the real exam.
-Being in touch with other candidates will help you be on your toes and avoid procrastination.
+Being in touch with other candidates will help you to be on your toes and avoid procrastination.
 Every day of your preparation is important and the company of motivated individuals will ignite more fire in you to crack the exam.

 You have read about 7 mistakes of the 13 mistakes you need to avoid while preparing for RBI Grade B. Stay tuned to our Blogs section to read about the rest of the mistakes.
 Prepare for RBI Garde B in a smart manner by trying to avoid the above mistakes.
+You can also prepare for NABARD Grade A exam through NABARD Grade A practice papers since the syllabus is 70% similar to RBI.